About

 How I work

 I build small programs that do one thing, run on any Unix I can reach, and avoid dependencies that outnumber the source files.
-I prefer C, Rust, and POSIX sh, in that order, and I will write Python when Python is what the problem is asking for.
+I prefer C99, Rust stable, and POSIX sh, in that order, and I will write Python when Python is what the problem is asking for.
 I read the manual page before I write the program, and I write a manual page before I publish the program.
+Every tool on this site has a roff-formatted man page checked in next to the Makefile; this is a discipline, not a flex.

 I do not ship telemetry.
 I do not require accounts.
 I do not assume a terminal wider than 80 columns unless it pleases the output to assume otherwise.
 None of these are ideological positions; they are consequences of having been on the receiving end of tools that made the opposite assumptions.